Luther King Capital Management Corporation

 After managing assets for a mutual fund company and investment firm, King opened his own investment advisory in 1979.
 He started with a two-person office with a combined 17 years of investment experience.
-Today, the firm employs 85 people, 50 of whom are advisors, with a combined 1,196 years of investment experience.
+Today, the firm employs over 60 advisors.

 King owns and controls a majority interest in parent company Southwest JLK Corporation.
 Other employees have small stakes.